Thailand's 'Joe Ferrari' cop jailed for life over death of suspect - NewsBreak

 Five of the other six officers involved in the case were found guilty of murder and also received life sentences.
 A seventh got five years and four months, following his testimony.

-Thitisan and the other officers have a month to appeal against the verdict, according to their lawyers.
+Thitisan and the other officers have a month to appeal the verdict, according to their lawyers.

-The victim's parents said they were unhappy with the officers' offer of 600,000 baht ($17,000) compensation, with Jakkrit telling reporters he would consult lawyers.

 After the footage leaked in August last year, the officer -- a former district chief in the northern province of Nakhon Sawan -- surrendered himself to police, who raided his Bangkok mansion and found several luxury cars.